Man with special needs drowns in Madera County lake

-A 26-year-old man with special needs drowned in Hensley Lake in Madera County on Thursday evening.
+A 27-year-old man with special needs drowned in Hensley Lake in Madera County on Thursday evening.

-The man's caretaker had taken him outdoors.
-At about 4:30 pm, the caretaker called authorities to say the man had gone missing.
+Carl Jefferson's caretaker had taken him outdoors.
+At about 4:30 pm, the caretaker called authorities to say Jefferson had gone missing.

 The Madera County Sheriff's Office, with help from the Fresno County Sheriff's Office, sent out officers and choppers to search for him.